-This collection of videos and sources
+This collection of videos and sources will help you explore the work of Anna Atkins.

 Please note that this page contains links to external websites and has videos from external websites embedded.
 At the time of creating, AccessArt checked all links to ensure content is appropriate for teachers to access.
 However external websites and videos are updated and that is beyond our control.